-Please note: One home health visit is covered if it occurs within 4 days of discharge.
+Please note: One home health visit is covered if it occurs within four days of discharge.
 Services eligible for coverage include but are not limited to, parent education, assistance and training in breast and bottle feeding and conducting any necessary and appropriate clinical tests.
-If services are received after 4 days, please refer to Home Health Care for benefits.
+If services are received after four days, please refer to Home Health Care for a.
+Child health supervision services, including well-baby care, pediatric preventive services, appropriate immunizations up to age 18, developmental assessments, and appropriate laboratory services b.
+Adult immunizations